Anita Felicelli

 • Immigrant voices: Fiction by Unnikrishnan, Tharoor, Alomar, San Francisco Chronicle, May 4, 2017

-• The Tea Girl of Hummingbird Lane by Lisa See, San Francisco Chronicle, March 22, 2017
+• Lisa See’s The Tea Girl of Hummingbird Lane, San Francisco Chronicle, March 22, 2017

-• The Cauliflower: Deconstruction of a Hindu Mystic’s Spiritual Legacy – Review of The Cauliflower, Los Angeles Review of Books, August 19, 2016
+• The Cauliflower: Deconstruction of a Hindu Mystic’s Spiritual Legacy, Los Angeles Review of Books, August 19, 2016

-• A Sense of a Real Home – Review of The Year of the Runaways and The Association of Small Bombs, Los Angeles Review of Books, March 24, 2016
+• A Sense of a Real Home, Los Angeles Review of Books, March 24, 2016

 • Eli Horowitz’s The Pickle Index, San Francisco Chronicle, December 25, 2015